shaovoon/divbenchmark/README.md

 std::div function timing:529ms
 ```

-On unoptimized GCC and Clang binary, std::div is faster than my_div() and slightly faster than the individual Division and Modulus.
-For VC++, there is no difference between my_div() and std::div(); individual Division and Modulus is faster due to no function call overhead.
+On unoptimized GCC and Clang binary, std::div() is faster than my_div() and slightly faster than the individual division and modulus.
+For VC++, there is no difference between my_div() and std::div(); individual Division and Modulus is faster probably due to no function call overhead.

 ## Optimized Benchmark